FoxyNPF/foxynpf.github.io/_posts/2020-8-12-PowerSploit usage & detection.md

-PowerSploit is a collection PowerShell modules which each contain a unique set of scripts that can be used in multiple phases of an attack.
+PowerSploit is a collection of PowerShell modules which each contain a unique set of scripts that can be used in multiple phases of an attack.

 ## PowerSploit